saucelabs/sauce-docs/docs/mobile-apps/automated-testing/espresso-xcuitest/xcuitest.md

 <p><small>| OPTIONAL | STRING |</small></p>

-When shard is configured as concurrency, saucectl automatically splits the tests by concurrency so that they can easily run in parallel.
+When shard is configured as concurrency, saucectl automatically splits the tests by concurrency so that they can run in parallel.

 Selectable values: `concurrency` to shard by concurrency.
 Remove this field or leave it empty `""` for no sharding.

 :::note
-When shard is set for a suite, the [class](#class) setting would be automatically ignored.
+When shard is set for a suite, the [class](#class) setting is automatically ignored.
 :::

 ```yaml